AFA Alaska

 Administration

-Designated AFA Representatives (administrative users) will actively moderate posts and guide members when posts require follow-up.
-This includes deleting posts that are not appropriate, are not in the best interest of the membership, or are not within the posting guidelines.
-Administrative users will use their judgment in selecting the messages they respond to.
+Designated AFA Representatives (moderators) will actively moderate posts and guide Members when posts require follow-up.
+Moderation includes deleting inappropriate posts that are not in the best interest of AFA and our Members, are not within the posting guidelines, are unlawful, or violate the terms and conditions of the corresponding platform.
+Moderators will use their judgment in selecting the messages to which they respond.

-Members who post spam or inappropriate or objectionable material will be notified that their posts are out of compliance with these guidelines.
-Continued violations of these guidelines may result in permanent exclusion from AFA Alaska social media.
+Users who post spam or inappropriate or objectionable material will be notified that their posts are out of compliance with these guidelines.
+Continued violations of these guidelines may result in temporary or permanent exclusion from AFA Alaska social media.

-A link to these user guidelines will be posted on all AFA Alaska Social Media sites.
+A link to these user guidelines will be posted on all AFA Alaska social media channels and websites.

 AFA Representative Guidelines

-The term “AFA representative” refers to all officers, committee chairpersons, committee members, and other individuals fulfilling a representation role within the AFA-CWA Alaska Airlines Master Executive Council (MEC) or any of the Local Councils represented within the MEC.
+“AFA Representative” refers to all Officers, Committee Chairpersons, Committee Members, and other individuals fulfilling a representation role within the AFA Alaska Airlines Master Executive Council (MEC) or any of the Local Councils represented within the MEC.

-It is the intent of the MEC to ensure that a consistent message is delivered to the membership on social media.
-As a leader within the union, what you say as an AFA representative is often viewed as the standpoint or position of AFA as a whole.
+Our MEC intends to ensure a consistent message is delivered on AFA Alaska social media.
+As a leader within our Union, what you say as an AFA Representative may be viewed as an AFA standpoint or position.

-• Before engaging on social media, make sure you read and understand the AFA Alaska Social Media User Guidelines and the AFA-CWA Mutual Respect Policy.
+1. Before engaging on social media, read and understand the AFA Alaska Social Media User Guidelines, AFA-CWA Social Media Policy, and AFA-CWA Mutual Respect Policy.

-• AFA representatives have a special responsibility when participating in online environments.
-By virtue of your position, you must consider whether personal thoughts you publish may be misunderstood as expressing AFA positions.
+2. AFA Representatives have a special responsibility when participating in online environments.
+By virtue of your position, you must consider whether the personal thoughts you publish may be misunderstood as expressing AFA positions.
 Allow the MEC to communicate AFA positions using established protocols.

-• We have a designated group of administrative users responsible for responding to member inquiries or criticism.
-This group is responsible for engaging members through our social media pages and accounts.
-To avoid confusion, we ask that you not attempt to respond to member inquiries or comments directed specifically to the Union or asking for an official Union response.
+5. We have a designated group of moderators responsible for responding to Member inquiries or criticism.
+Our moderators are responsible for engaging Members through our social media pages and accounts.
+To avoid confusion, we ask that you refrain from responding to Member comments directed to the Union or answering questions that ask for an official Union response.

-• The best way to help members receive accurate and factual information is to provide them with a way to access information directly.
-Refer members to official AFA social media sites to get the answers they need.
-You can even provide them with a direct link to the page or post on the AFA Alaska website.
+6. The best way to help Members receive accurate and factual information is to provide them with a way to access information directly.
+Refer Members to official AFA sources to get the answers they need.
+Offer them a direct link to the page or post on the AFA Alaska website.

-• Fresh ideas, different ways of thinking, and diverse opinions are essential and the sign of a strong union.
-The MEC encourages this and has mechanisms established to allow members to share their thoughts.
-Refer members to the appropriate leaders to share their opinions with (e.g. LEC Officers or Negotiating Committee).
+9. Fresh ideas, different ways of thinking, and diverse opinions are essential and the sign of a strong Union.
+Our MEC encourages this and has mechanisms established to allow Members to share their thoughts.
+Refer Members to the appropriate AFA Representatives to share their opinions with (e.g., LEC Officers or Negotiating Committee).

-• Spirited and passionate discussions and debates are fine, but you should be respectful of others and their opinions.
+10. Spirited and passionate discussions and debates are welcome, but respecting others and their opinions is essential.
 Be the first to correct your own mistakes.
 If a conversation becomes inflammatory, inappropriate, or profane, respectfully withdraw yourself.

 Need Help?